 My Stay at Bishnupur

-I reached Bishnupur at around 11 and soon thereafter took a rickshaw till the West Bengal Tourism Lodge.
+I reached Bishnupur at around 11 and soon thereafter took a rickshaw to the West Bengal Tourism Lodge.
 I had booked this place for a night in advance as well.

 Quickly dumping my backpack, I decided to eat lunch.
 The early start had got me hungry.
 The West Bengal Tourism Lodge has simple but tasty options.
-The Chef personally suggested to try the The Posto Bora.
-‘It’s a specialty of the region’ he mentioned.
+The Chef personally suggested trying The Posto Bora.
+‘It’s a speciality of the region’ he mentioned.

 The Delicious Posto Bora